 A christening in a Greek family is a big deal.
 They may not remember it, but it will be one of the biggest days in the child’s entire life and probably second only to their wedding!
 Alexander Daniel was happily oblivious to the effort his parents had put into making sure his special day was perfect, from the martyrika, or witness pins, to his outfit and all the other tiny details that go into creating a special occasion.

-Alexander Daniel’s sunny mood lasted while his parents greeted their family and friends, and I was able to get some lovely shots of him with his parents, grandparents and godmother, with his gorgeous smile revealing two tiny teeth that made the photos even sweeter.
+Alexander Daniel’s sunny mood lasted while his parents greeted their family and friends, and we were able to get some lovely shots of him with his parents, grandparents and godmother, with his gorgeous smile revealing two tiny teeth that made the photos even sweeter.
 Unsurprisingly, his smile disappeared as he was immersed in the font and anointed with oil, but he soon cheered up when he was dressed and holding his favourite toy dinosaur!

-I took some more photos in the garden outside the church after the service before moving with Alexander Daniel’s family and friends to a nearby Greek restaurant for a delicious meal.
+We took some more photos in the garden outside the church after the service before moving with Alexander Daniel’s family and friends to a nearby Greek restaurant for a delicious meal.
 The family made sure there was plenty to keep the younger guests occupied including fantastic under-the-ocean themed helium balloons, games and colouring books.
 All the excitement proved to be a little too much for the guest of honour, and he fell asleep in his father’s arms even before it was time to cut the cake.

 It is always a pleasure to cover christenings as they are such joyful family occasions.
 Congratulations to Alexander Daniel and thank you to his parents for inviting us to capture his special day.